mrwadson/php-cacher/README.md

 # PHP Cacher

 Ease to use simple file cacher written in PHP.
+Write and read your various data in easy way.

 ## Requirements